fathyb/carbonyl/readme.md

 ### Browsh

-Browsh is the OG "normal browser into a terminal" project.
+Browsh is the original "normal browser into a terminal" project.
 It starts Firefox in headless mode and connects to it through an automation protocol.

 #### Pro